nash-meg/activity12-bootstrap/activity12-bootstrap.md

     because it’s being ignored by git (you can verify this by looking at line 6 of the `.gitignore` file).

+## Note for me:

+To transfer the file, had to go through the files directory in the bottom right &gt; home &gt; SharedProjects &gt; etc, then check the box, more dropdown in the window’s bar, copy to, select my data folder

 Below is a `load-data` R chunk that reads in this file.

 ``` r